Hipnosis183/Instagular/readme.md

 ![](/src/assets/screens/0.png)

-This project implements its own backend API server using a custom, personal fork of [instagram-private-api](https://github.com/Hipnosis183/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.
+This project implements its own backend API server using a custom updated fork of [instagram-private-api](https://github.com/Hipnosis183/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.

 The app is fully compatible with Instagram routing structure, so it's possible to replace the domain with Instagular's and continue navigating right away.

-While the app should be safe to use normally, there's the possibility for the user account to get blocked if too many request are made in a short period of time, so keep this in mind when using the app.
+While the app should be safe to use in general, there's still the possibility for the user account to get blocked if too many request are made in a short period of time, so keep this in mind when using the app.

 ## Implemented features

 - Login/logout with persistent session on local storage.
 - Feeds with auto pagination management.
 - Fullscreen media viewer, with high quality photos and videos play.
-- Profile user pages.
+- Profile user pages (posts, reels, videos, tagged).
 - Stories/highlights support.
-- Like/unlike posts, follow/unfollow users.
+- User interaction (like/unlike, follow/unfollow).
 - High/original quality media download.
+- Saved collections management.
 - Users search bar.

 Planned features: